hsinghanandi/TMDB-API-website/README.md

 # TMDB-api
 Implementation of TMDB API to fetch &amp; show movies data based on their Titles, Actors &amp; Genres.
+Users can also search for the latest trending movies of the week.

 This was my Term1 project for my Post-Graduate Program, where I practiced the implementation of APIs and have come up with this product.
 This was made back in April 2021.
 I have used TMDB’s API to fetch data from their server and show them on my website.